MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf.md

     make this easier for you, we have gone ahead and populated the majority of these files already - all you need to do is follow the very simple steps below to get your firmware installed on your board.

-    If you don't wish to install the premade firmware and would rather create your own from scratch, then please follow [this tutorial](https://www.youtube.com/watch?v=TAT532vIVzU&t=335s).
+    If you don't wish to install the pre-made firmware and would rather create your own from scratch, then please follow [this tutorial](https://www.youtube.com/watch?v=TAT532vIVzU&t=335s).